coffeeprynce/text-editor/README.md

 ``md
     I had great help from the module 18 mini project which thoroughly explain the structure and get methods I needed to CREATE the framework for this project.
 ``

+AS A developer
+I WANT to create notes or code snippets with or without an internet connection SO THAT I can reliably retrieve them for later use